snek5000/snek5000/README.md

 **Documentation**: <https://snek5000.readthedocs.io/>

-Snek5000 is a Python package which allows one to write [Fluidsim] solvers based on the Fortran code [Nek5000] for the simulations.
-There are open-source solvers (in particular [snek5000-phill], [snek5000-cbox] and [snek5000-tgv]) and it's not difficult to write your own solver (as shown in [this tutorial](https://snek5000.readthedocs.io/en/latest/packaging.html)).
+Snek5000 is a Python package which allows one to write [Fluidsim] solvers based for the simulations on the Fortran [CFD] code [Nek5000].
+There are open-source solvers (in particular [snek5000-phill], [snek5000-cbox] and [snek5000-tgv]) and it's not difficult to write your own solver based on your Nek5000 cases (as shown in [this tutorial](https://snek5000.readthedocs.io/en/latest/packaging.html)).

 With a Snek5000-Fluidsim solver, it becomes very easy to